 School counselors, also known as guidance counselors, were first primarily responsible for facilitating career development.
 Today, the role of the school counselor is multifaceted and may vary greatly, depending on the requirements of both the state and each individual school.

 - Providing instruction on psychological and social issues.
 School counselors might teach sex education classes, provide information to students about bullying, or offer seminars on study skills.

 - Vocational guidance.
 Many school counselors help students prepare for college or select careers.

 - Counseling.
 School counselors often help students mediate conflicts with their peers, teachers, or parents.
-Many school counselors also provide therapy and counseling services to students during school hours.
+Many school counselors also provide short-term counseling services to students during school hours.

 - Early intervention.
 School counselors receive training about learning difficulties and psychological concerns that commonly manifest in children and adolescents.
 They may also provide referrals, recommendations, and education to parents about mental health concerns.